maxigoldy/GoldFamilyApp/README.md

 # GoldFamily - Family Hub
 *This is a already build app hosted on netify.
 It is for private usage only.
 All source code is handled elsewhere.*

-Build Version of GoldFamily Application

-npm install       # Installiert alle Dependencies npm run build     # Erstellt den Produktions-Build, üblicherweise in /dist
+> If you are interested in any soure code or want to host one for your family aswell contact me at info@maxigoldmann.de.